devzendo/transputer-emulator/README.md

   lshl, lshr, lsub, lsum, mul, rem, shl, shr, sub, wcnt, xdble, xword.
 * Implemented the instructions from "Transputer Instruction Set - Appendix".
 * Add a build of the emulator for the Raspberry Pi Pico.
+* Bugfix: protocol handler - open file - was inadvertantly broken on some platforms.

 0.0.1 First Release
 * Versioning and build now controlled by Maven and CMake.